'Beauty and the Beast' shelved in Malaysia despite approval

-KUALA LUMPUR, Malaysia (AP) — Walt Disney has shelved the release of its new movie “Beauty and the Beast” in Malaysia, even though film censors say it has been approved with a minor cut involving a “gay moment.”
+KUALA LUMPUR, Malaysia (AP) — Walt Disney has shelved the release of its new movie “Beauty and the Beast” in mainly Muslim Malaysia, even though film censors said Tuesday it had been approved with a minor cut involving a “gay moment.”

-The country’s two main cinema chains say the movie, due for screening Thursday, has been postponed indefinitely.
+The country’s two main cinema chains said the movie, due to begin screening Thursday, has been postponed indefinitely.
 No reason was given.

-Film Censorship Board chairman Abdul Halim Abdul Hamid says he doesn’t know why the film was postponed as it has been approved by the board after a minor gay scene was axed.
-He said Tuesday that scenes promoting homosexuality were forbidden and that the film was given a P13 rating, which requires parental guidance for children under 13 years of age.
+Film Censorship Board chairman Abdul Halim Abdul Hamid said he did not know why the film was postponed as it was approved by the board after a minor gay scene was axed.
+He said scenes promoting homosexuality were forbidden and that the film was given a P13 rating, which requires parental guidance for children under 13 years of age.

+“We have approved it but there is a minor cut involving a gay moment.
+It is only one short scene but it is inappropriate because many children will be watching this movie,” Abdul Halim told The Associated Press.

 Most Read Stories